Corsets and the Female Reproductive System

 Japanese women wore an obi (“sash”) most of the time, which was a piece of cloth about 1 foot wide by several meters long tightly bound around and around and around the torso.
 Later in pregnancy, many of these women switched to a sarashi which is again a long strip of cloth that binds the midriff and also the chest.

 Check with your doctor before wearing compression gear after labour.
-Your doctor may or may not recommend compression gear for you, depending on your size, your level of health, the difficulty of your labour (and/or the damage you’ve received during childbirth).
-The largest factor is whether you delivered naturally or by caesarean, as a natural delivery can increase the risk of prolapse, but caesarian involved cutting into your abdominal wall which can be painful or damaging if you put too much pressure on it.
+Your doctor may or may not recommend compression gear for you, depending on your size, your level of health, the difficulty of your delivery (and/or whether any damage to your pelvis occurred during childbirth).
+The largest factor is whether you delivered naturally or by caesarean, as a natural delivery can increase the risk of prolapse, but caesarian involved cutting into your abdominal wall which can be painful or non-conducive to healing if you put too much pressure on it.
 However, if you get the go-ahead from your doctor to use compression gear to hasten the process of recovery after childbirth, it should be okay to lace down lightly (2 inches or so) in a well-fitted corset.

 Next time, I’ll share with you the common skin issues that may arise when you waist train on a regular basis.

-*Please note that this article is strictly my opinion and provided for information purposes.
-It is not intended to replace the advice of a medical doctor.
-Please talk to your doctor if you’d like to start wearing a corset.*
+*Please note that this article contains my opinion and provided strictly for information purposes.
+It is not intended to replace the advice of a medical physician.
+Please talk to your doctor if you’d like to start wearing a corset for any reason.*